 I have been married to Lori (also a teacher) since 1999, and we have five adult children living either in Hawaiʻi or Pennsylvania.

-I value and advocate a sustainable existence on the only planet we have, and seek both to learn and to teach it.
-I seek solutions for the challenges to our survival, such as mass extinction, climate change, science denial, denialism and ignorance, whether innocent or motivated.
-I seek to end corporate and theocratic fascism, the surveillance state, suppression of indigenous peoples, growing economic inequality, endless imperialistic war, unaccountable militarized law enforcement, and the criminalization of poverty, ethnicity, cognitive differences, and dissent.
+I embrace progress towards a sustainable existence on the only planet we have.
+I seek solutions for challenges to our survival, such as mass extinction and climate change, and the ongoing self-destructive choices of my species, in the form of science denial, ignorance, illogical thinking, and motivated reasoning.
+I reject corporate and theocratic fascism, the surveillance state, suppression of indigenous peoples, growing economic inequality, endless imperialistic war, unaccountable militarized law enforcement, and the criminalization of poverty, ethnicity, cognitive differences, and dissent.

 I have five years of experience as a substitute and contract teacher for the Hawaiʻi Department of Education.
-I am working towards a teaching license at the University of Hawaiʻi at Mānoa.
+I have completed work in a state-approved teacher licensing program at the University of Hawaiʻi at Mānoa.
 I will be highly qualified in mathematics (grades 6-12), general science (6-12), elementary education (K-6), and special education.

 I enjoy hiking, biking, music, and gadgets of every kind.